 From my experience cooking hearts of palm, which I often added to lasagna (I loved making white lasagna just with béchamel sauce, mozzarella and chopped hearts of palm) they don’t really soften much during cooking.
 I’m talking about 40 minutes in the oven, here.
 So I’d say, boiling hearts of palm pasta to soften, like Palmini recommends, doesn’t really make a difference.

-I even asked my husband his opinion on the matter, asking if he remembered my heart of palm lasagna.
-This is a transcript:
+I even asked my husband Daniel his opinion on the matter, asking if he remembered my heart of palm lasagna.
+Of course he did 😉 This is a transcript:

-– It makes a difference, the hearts of palm of top of the lasagna get harder, because the water evaporates, and the ones between the lasagna layers get soft.
+– Cooking longer makes a difference, the hearts of palm of top of the lasagna get harder and drier, because the water evaporates, and the ones between the lasagna layers get soft.

 – Yeah, but is there a difference from the ones in between the layers to the ones straight outta of the jar?

 – Hmm….
 Maybe very slight?
 Not that I can tell.
-Maybe if you are a heart-of-palmologist, you can tell. (from the Portuguese palmitologista, a word he just invented, meaning a hearts of palm specialist)
+Maybe only a heart-of-palmologist would know. (from the Portuguese palmitologista, a word he just invented, meaning a hearts of palm specialist)

 Arrange all the ingredients, except for the pasta, in a casserole dish: the block of feta cheese goes in the middle, surrounded by the tomatoes and any other veggies and meats you choose (see below for ideas!)